June 18, 2021

 It wasn’t a matter of want; it was a matter of must.

 Now, as we emerge into a new normal, your enterprise has a unique opportunity.
 Instead of going back to how it used to be before corona, you can choose to keep the advantages of lessons learned by using a blended learning approach.

-For me, blended training is best defined as a methodology which:
+For me, blended training or hybrid learning is best defined as a methodology that:

 “Khronos” is a Greek word that means “time”.
 Something which is in “chronological order” is organized according to time.
 A recipe is a good example: first, you do this, then you do this, and so on.